Global MBA (Carbon Management)

 - Complete set of learning materials such as lecture notes and revision kits

 - Quizzes and assignments

 - Online libraries, books and other publications

-Join a vibrant student community comprising the London School of Business and Finance, InterActive and Glyndŵr University*.
+Join a vibrant student community comprising the London School of Business and Finance and InterActive.
 Boost your career by honing your skills and gaining a postgraduate degree.

 The Global MBA (Carbon Management) aims to prepare future business leaders for a wide variety of roles in the rapidly growing sustainability sector.
 These include positions such as Project Performance Analyst, Sustainability Manager and Project Coordinator.
 It explores all key business disciplines in detail and gives you tangible skills in carbon and project management.
 The programme consists of 4 core and 2 specialist modules, of which you can study up to 2 modules simultaneously.
 The last module is the Integrative Research and Consultancy Project, part of which requires you to write a dissertation.